gustavojms/gustavojms/README.md

 # Hello there 👋

-### My name is Gustavo Jose, i am a IFPE student of the Internet Systemas course.
-I aspire to become a Web Developer with a focus of being a Back-End expert, but also be capable to work in Front-End.
+### My name is Gustavo Jose, i am a IFPE student of the Internet Systems course.
+I aspire to become a Web Developer with a focus of being a Back-End expert, but also be capable of working in Front-End.
 I'm currently learning Java Spring Boot for Back-End applications and Docker.

 ## Github Stats
 <div>